Register for Free edWebinars Below

 There’s a lot of guidance out there about how to talk to parents about student privacy, the home-school connection, and acceptable use policies.
 And it’s all valuable information.
 But there’s another message that parents need to hear about school technology – how it opens doors to transformational learning, creates more equitable learning environments, and prepares students for jobs that don’t even exist yet.

-During this edWebinar, you’ll have a chance to ask specific questions, offer your own examples, and meet some amazing educators who are making a difference in their schools and classrooms every day.
-This edWebinar will be of interest to K-12 teachers, librarians, instructional and tech coaches.
-There will be time to have your questions answered at the end of the presentation.
+In this edWebinar, hear answers to specific questions, examples, and see some amazing educators who are making a difference in their schools and classrooms every day.
+This recorded edWebinar will be of interest to K-12 teachers, librarians, instructional and tech coaches.

 Don’t miss your chance to win!